Khatra: CD block HQ

 The headquarters of the Khatra CD block are located at Khatra.

 Infrastructure

 According to the District Census Handbook 2011, Bankura, Khatra covered an area of 1.6161 km2.
 Among the civic amenities, it had 11 km of roads with open drains, the protected water supply involved tap water from treated sources, tubewell/ borewell.
-It had 1,005 domestic electric connections, 221 road lighting points.
+It had 1,005 domestic electric connections and 221 road lighting points.
 Among the medical facilities it had 1 hospital, 5 dispensaries/ health centres, 2 maternity and child welfare centres, 1 veterinary hospital.
 Among the educational facilities it had were 4 primary schools, 2 middle schools, 2 secondary schools, 2 senior secondary schools, the nearest general degree college at Supur 3 km away.
 It had 1 recognised shorthand, typewriting and vocational training institute, 4 non-formal education centres (Sarva Shiksha Abhiyan).
 It had the branch of 1 cooperative bank.

 Education

 Khatra Adibasi Mahavidyalaya is an undergraduate college, located 3 km away from Khatra town, was established in 1979.
 Affiliated with Bankura University it offers honours courses in Bengali, Santali, English, Sanskrit, history, philosophy, accountancy and mathematics.
 It also offers general courses in arts, science and commerce.

 Khatra Higher Secondary School is a Bengali-medium coeducational institution established in 1920.
 It has facilities for teaching from class V to class XII.
 The school has 21 computers, a library with 800 books and a playground.

 Khatra Girls Higher Secondary School is a Bengali-medium girls only institution established in 1959.
 It has facilities for teaching from class V to class XII.
 The school has 14 computers and a library with 3,000 books.

 Kangsabati Sishu Vidyalaya is a Bengali-medium coeducational institution established in 1973.
 It has facilities for teaching from class V to class XII.
 The school has 10 computers, a library with 1,050 books and a playground.